EcoSHEDS/necd/README.md

 See `daymet/README.md` for more details.

+Note that this data product is not available for download due to its large volume.

 ### Impoundment Influence Zones

 The `impoundments/` folder contains scripts for creating a spatial layer indicating the zones of impoundment influence.
 This layer is used to identify stream temperature monitoring locations that are likely to be influenced by upstream impoundments.